Skip to main content

 Example – taking pension in stages

-Having taken advice, Hamish decides that he wishes to draw on his pension under the ‘pensions flexibility’ rules rather than purchase an annuity.
+Having taken advice, Hamish decided to draw on his pension under the 'pensions flexibility’ rules rather than purchase an annuity.

-He initially takes 25% from his pension as a tax-free lump sum, leaving £60,000.
-Hamish decides to draw the remaining £60,000 over the next six tax years.
-He has no other taxable income in those years and will therefore pay no tax at all on the pension withdrawals (with the standard personal tax allowance set at £12,570 for 2024/25).
+He initially took 25% from his pension as a single tax-free lump sum, leaving £60,000.
+Hamish decided to draw the remaining £60,000 over the next six tax years starting from 2021/22, that is, £10,000 in each tax year up to 2026/27.
+He has no other taxable income in those years and therefore pays no tax at all on the pension withdrawals.
+This is because his pension income is covered by the standard personal tax allowance which is set at £12,570 in each tax year that he takes a pension payment.

-Hamish must remember that his state pension will be fully taxable, but he will not start receiving this until he is aged 67 – which will be after he has finished drawing his personal pension pot.
+Hamish must remember that his state pension will be fully taxable, but he will not start receiving this until he is aged 67 – which will be in tax year 2027/28 after he has finished drawing his personal pension pot.

 For more information on the tax implications of making pension withdrawals, see our page Tax on pension income.